Skip to content

 Applying for government benefits

-If you are employed or hope to return to work after treatment, you might wonder how cancer will affect your work life.
-You may be concerned about your leave entitlements, discrimination, changing your working hours, or unfair dismissal.
-Some of the issues described here differ between states and territories, and they may depend on the industry you work in.
-You may need to obtain specific advice about your situation from a lawyer who specialises in employment matters.
+You may be concerned about your leave entitlements, or about being discriminated against, changing your working hours, or being dismissed from your job.
+Some of these issues are dealt with differently depending on your industry and the state or territory you live in.
+You may need to get specific advice from a lawyer who specialises in employment matters.

 Taking leave